tudelft3d/CityJSON2glTF/README.md

 Mandatory:

++ LOD1 CityJSON files (works with LOD2 or higher too but does not thematically differentiate surfaces such as roofs, walls, etc.)
 + CityJSON version 0.7 or higher (We did not test files with version < 0.7)
 + Files must end with `.json`, or `.JSON`
 + Your files must be valid (see the next section)